Socrad/yesgramExtension2/README.md

 You can color it by clicking the mouse on the blank that is not marked with an X.

 Additional) I tested it a while ago, and I don't think I can solve the monthly special Nonogram on time yet.
-This is the logic until the weekly special no-nogram.